- How to Help A Loved One Seek Inpatient Care for PTSD

 Treatment Options for Post-Traumatic Stress Disorder at Highland Ridge Hospital

-When you come to us for help, you’ll first undergo a series of examinations that will allow us greater insight into your strengths and challenges.
+When you come to our treatment center for help, you’ll first undergo a series of examinations that will allow us greater insight into your strengths and challenges.
 A medical examination will be done to determine if you are struggling with any medical conditions and if you’ve been self-medicating with drugs or alcohol.
-Our psychiatric evaluations will allow us to determine the severity of your PTSD as well as the presence of any co-occurring mental health disorders that may be complicating your recovery.
+Our psychiatric evaluations at our treatment center will allow us to determine the severity of your PTSD as well as the presence of any co-occurring mental health disorders that may be complicating your recovery.
 We’ll use the results of these evaluations to work with you to create a plan of care that meets all of your needs.

-Medication may be used at the beginning of your stay with us to help manage unpleasant symptoms and better allow you to participate in your treatment.
+Medication may be used at the beginning of your stay at our treatment center to help manage unpleasant symptoms and better allow you to participate in your treatment.
 Many people will be able to taper off medications as they learn new coping skills.
 Some people may require longer-term medication management as a part of their treatment plan.
 The usage of medication will be based upon the findings of the treatment team.

 Individual therapy is an excellent way for people who have PTSD to begin to explore their feelings about the traumatic event that precipitated the disorder.
-You’ll be able to work through some of the trauma you experienced, the symptoms that are causing you great difficulty, and ways to cope with the symptoms.
+You’ll be able to work through some of the trauma you experienced while at Highland Ridge Hospital, the symptoms that are causing you great difficulty, and ways to cope with the symptoms.

 Group therapy can be an excellent tool for people recovering from post-traumatic stress disorder, as PTSD often creates tremendous feelings of isolation among those who suffer from it.
-Group will allow you to connect with other people who are experiencing similar challenges, so that you can all grow, learn, and heal from each other.
+Groups at our treatment center will allow you to connect with other people who are experiencing similar challenges, so that you can all grow, learn, and heal from each other.
 Highland Ridge Hospital proudly offers both process-based and psychoeducational groups to our patients that will allow you to learn more about your illness and process your feelings.

 As a holistic treatment center, Highland Ridge Hospital is proud to offer a variety of experiential methods to complement the traditional therapies you’ll receive.
 These methods may include: